 Tips for Vegetarians

 Despite sharing a border with the cattle-loving state of Tlaxcala, Puebla is relatively veg-friendly.
 If you eat eggs and dairy products — and speak a little Spanish — you should not have a hard time finding sustenance.
 Some suggestions: Order breakfast, where available, all day long.
 Huevos a la mexicana (scrambled with tomatoes, onions, and jalapeños) is a popular choice.
 Ask for enchiladas without any filling or substitute panela cheese for the meat.
 Request a plate of arroz blanco or rojo (white or red rice), which often incorporate corn and peppers or carrots and peas, topped with slices of fresh banana.
-Eat street foods.
-Elotes and esquites (corn on and off the cob) and quesadillas with huitlacoche (corn smut) or flor de calabaza (zucchini blossom) are all vegetarian, as long as they’re cooked in oil, not lard.
+Eat street foods; elotes and esquites (corn on and off the cob) and quesadillas with huitlacoche (corn smut) or flor de calabaza (zucchini blossom) are all vegetarian, as long as they’re cooked in oil and not lard.
 You can find tasty meatless meals at La Zanahoria restaurant, which features freshly squeezed juices, three-course fixed-price lunches, and a la carte items at its two locations (5 Oriente 206 and Avenida Juárez 2104-C).
-The organic eateries Green Me (Circuito Juan Pablo II #1751, Col. La Noria) and Green Roof (3 Norte #414, San Andrés Cholula, atop Amma Yoga) offer ample vegetarian items, too.
+The organic eateries Green Me (Circuito Juan Pablo II #1751, Col. La Noria) and Sattva Chai Bar (3 Norte #414, San Andrés Cholula, atop Amma Yoga) offer ample vegetarian items, too.
 If you’re vegan, you’ll have a tougher go of it, but Shanti Roots in San Andrés Cholula (10 Oriente at 6 Norte) offers inexpensive Mexican and Middle Eastern-style vegan dishes.

 How to Avoid Getting Sick